spryker/docker-sdk/docs/06-installation/01-installation-prerequisites/03-installing-docker-prerequisites-on-windows.md

 We highly recommend [installing and configuring the required software with WSL2](#installing-and-configuring-the-required-software-with-WSL2) since WSL1 is outdated, and you may get multiple issues with its configuration.
 Use it only if you can't use WSL2.
 :::

-Follow the steps below to install and configure the required software.
+Follow the steps below to install and configure the required software with WSL1.

 ### Install Docker Desktop